tardisgo/tardisgo/README.md

 If you transpile your own code using TARDIS Go, please report the bugs that you find here, so that they can be fixed.

 If you would like to get involved in helping the project to advance, I welcome pull requests.
-However, please contact [me](https://github.com/elliott5) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code so that we can avoid any conflicts.
+However, please contact [the author](https://github.com/elliott5) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code so that we can avoid any conflicts.

 ## License:
 MIT license, please see the license file.